aadarshgupta1412/websocket_testing/README.md

 # **WebSocket Testing System**

 This project provides a **WebSocket testing system** that simulates multiple client-server interactions for testing purposes.
-The system includes a mock WebSocket server that echoes back received messages and a client simulation script that creates multiple WebSocket connections, sends messages, and logs all activity.
+The system includes a mock WebSocket server that echoes client messages and a client simulation script that creates multiple WebSocket connections, sends messages, and logs all activity.

 ---